 Before becoming a restaurant owner and chef, Toni Montoliu, was a farmer.
 However, being born and raised on a traditional farm in Valencia, making Paella becomes part of your blood.
 Some people, obviously, do it better than others, and such was the case for Toni.

 In his late 40’s he decided to open his farm up as a restaurant and a day for native Valencianos to spend with the family.

-But it is much more than just an dining out experience.
+But it is much more than just a dining out experience.
 You can make the Paella with Toni.

-FUN FACT – Toni was invited to be a Master Chef on the Italian version for Paella mastery.
+FUN FACT – Toni was invited to be a Master Chef on the Italian version of Paella mastery.
 So cooking alongside him you really get the true essence of how to make Paella.

 The actual pan is also called Paella and fits perfectly on the stove.

-2. Ingredients and the wait – when we arrived to the farm, Toni was arranging the stove and in the meantime we were given drinks (beer, wine and juices or pop for the kids) and lots of peanuts.
+2. Ingredients and the wait – when we arrived at the farm, Toni was arranging the stove and in the meantime, we were given drinks (beer, wine, and juices or pop for the kids) and lots of peanuts.

-Once the stove was ready, Toni took us all to the actual farm so we can pick some of the ingredients ourselves.
+Once the stove was ready, Toni took us all to the actual farm, so we can pick some ingredients ourselves.
 Most of the ingredients he takes directly from his farm, except the meats.

 5. Horse carriage ride – one thing we’ve learned about cooking Paella, the broth is the most important part and can’t be rushed.
 This process is usually 45 minutes or more.
 So instead of us sitting around drooling and waiting for the thing to boil, Toni has a horse carriage ride down memory lane.

 What is a Barraca?
-Barraca is the original types of homes that were in rural Valencia and where Paella was started.
-Toni, actually, has several lots of land in the area and the first stop on the horse carriage ride was to an authentic Barraca.
+Barraca is the original type of home that was in rural Valencia and where Paella was started.
+Toni, actually, has several lots of land in the area, and the first stop on the horse carriage ride was to an authentic Barraca.